 Can a hard money lender legally service their own loans?

-In many states, yes — but licensing requirements vary.
+In many states, yes — but licensing requirements vary by jurisdiction.
 Some states require a separate servicer license; others include servicing under the originator license.
 Consult a qualified attorney familiar with your state’s mortgage servicing statutes before self-servicing any loan.

 What does a professional servicer actually do on a performing hard money loan?